velexi-research/VLXI-Cookiecutter-Python/README.md

    * Branch: gh-pages
      * Folder: /(root)

+2. In the "About" section of the project GitHub repository, set "Website" to the URL for the project GitHub Pages.

-2. That's it!
+3. That's it!
 Every time the `main` branch is updated, the CI workflow will automatically update the package documentation on GitHub Pages.

-3. _Optional_.
-In the "About" section of the project GitHub repository, set "Website" to the URL for the project GitHub Pages.

 -------------------------------------------------------------------------------